chiffa/BioFlow/dev_log.rst

 <Type hinting and typing>

+ - TODO: move the models and types into a top-level file "typing", containing all the class models

  - TODO: [MAINTENABILITY][REFACTOR]: put a straightjacket of the types of the tuples passed around and function type signatures => Partially done, long-term project